Nerds (candy): Spin-off products

 Throughout the 1980s, several new flavors of Nerds were introduced from time to time; for example, "Hot and Cool" Nerds (cinnamon and wintergreen flavored), blueberry and raspberry, banana, lemon and lime, and Cherry Cola.
+All have since been discontinued.

 Reception

 In 1985, Nerds were named "Candy of the Year" by the National Candy Wholesalers Association.

 In 2025, Nerds spinoff, NERDS Gummy Clusters, won the Product of the Year Canada award.